NASA

 Context

 Roman is a NASA Astrophysics Observatory featuring a wide-field 2.4m near-infrared-optimized telescope equipped with capable camera, the Wide-Field Instrument, to be launched around 2026.
 Overview descriptions of the Roman Observatory are provided in, e.g., Akeson et al. (2019) and Spergel et al. (2015) links to further information are provided at the end of this document.
 Roman will execute three “Core Community Surveys”: a High-Latitude Wide-Area Survey, a High-Latitude Time Domain Survey, and a Galactic Bulge Time Domain Survey.
 These surveys are targeted at answering specific questions on dark energy and exoplanet demographics, but the resulting datasets will also enable investigations on a broad array of other subjects.
-In addition, one quarter of the prime mission time (1.25 years out of the first 5-years) is set aside for other “Astrophysics Surveys” yet to be defined.
+In addition, at least one quarter of the prime mission time (1.25 years out of the first 5-years) is set aside for other “Astrophysics Surveys” yet to be defined.
 Solicitations for peer-reviewed proposals for Astrophysics Surveys and support for science investigations will commence about one year prior to launch.
 All Roman observations will be publicly available with no period of limited access.

 Criteria